UK Council for Psychotherapy

 Life is what happens to you while you are busy making other plans.
 John Lennon

 What Is Being Communicated - Listening To Our Inner Voice Some of us can live our lives as if from a script - a narrative of our own making.
 We may also be familiar with our internal dialogue - which can drown out our own inner voice.
-We may have a dialogue in our head between one side of us of a more critical, judgemental nature - often more dominating and the other part of us with a second, kinder voice - a place of unconditional love.
+We may have a dialogue in our head between one ruminating side of us of a more negative, critical, judgemental nature - often more dominating and the other part of us with a second, kinder voice - a place of unconditional love.
 As we relinquish what we no longer need to hold on to, when our mind is quiet, we may experience a place inside of us, closer to us, often a quieter still voice of wisdom which has been there all along (see also Connecting To The Innocence Of Our Childhood - Our Child Within), that we want to make more time for.
 (We may be more in touch with our inner voice when we have a difficulty, crisis, a death when alone, in silence, stillness or very at ease with ourself, e.g. through mindfulness meditation.)
 This more peaceful, voice, patient, free of anxiety, may be experienced as more from our heart, the voice of our Self.
-We may want to choose to follow our own path through coming home into ourself, listening, trusting and making time for the voice of our higher self - this more caring, guiding, compassionate, loving, maybe intuitive sense of ourselves - what we are feeling, needing, sensing, want from our day and life.
+We may want to harness this inner voice as a source of insight, guidance, choose to follow our own path through coming home into ourself, listening, trusting and making time for the voice of our higher self - this more caring, guiding, compassionate, loving, maybe intuitive sense of ourselves - what we are feeling, needing, sensing, want from our day and life.
 In touch with our conscience and personal integrity, speaking our truth and being in touch with and asking for what we need, how to know, name and respect our needs - speaking up for ourselves and letting others, our partner know what works best for us may matter to us.
 When in touch with the connections we make (symptomatically and energetically) in our body and senses, feelings, mind, and imagination, deepening our awareness, we may question what is it that guides us and want to reflect, be mindful.
 Experiencing this voice from the Self - our heart, may for some lead to what we truly desire or for others, spiritual enquiry.

-Listening To Ourselves No longer abandoning ourself (see also Finding Out About Ourself), and being in touch with our familiar feelings (including those uncomfortable ones), emotional intelligence, thoughts, beliefs, internal dialogue we may also want to consider other aspects of listening to ourselves (and others), listening to, through:
+Listening To Ourselves No longer abandoning ourself (see also Finding Out About Ourself), and being in touch with our familiar feelings (including those uncomfortable ones), emotional intelligence, thoughts, beliefs, internal dialogue we may also want to consider other aspects of consciously listening to ourselves (and others), listening to, through:

 Counselling and psychotherapy London, process of counselling, process of psychotherapy, Counsellor and Psychotherapist in Camden, Kings Cross, London NW1